ctfpilot/ci/README.md

 ### Docker

-This workflow contains the Docker build and push system used througout CTF Pilot.
+This workflow contains the Docker build and push system used throughout CTF Pilot.

 The wofklow requires the `repository` input to be specified.